-Thank You For Understanding
+1. Thank You for Understanding

-“Thank you for understanding” works well when we want to show that someone has understood us well.
-It works best when we’re sharing bad news or updates with someone, as we require their “understanding” of the matter before going forward with whatever comes next.
+It works best when you’re sharing bad news or updates with someone, as you require their “understanding” of the matter before going forward with whatever comes next.

 For example, if we said that someone was going to have a pay cut, but we explained the reasons well, we might use this phrase.
 If they took the news well and understood why it needed to happen, “thank you for understanding” is a great way to show appreciation.

-- Thank you for understanding.
+Thank you for understanding.
 We appreciate that these are difficult times, and we’ll be here to help you with what you need.

-- Thank you for understanding.
+Thank you for understanding.
 It’s a hard pill to swallow, but it’s for the good of the company.

-- Thank you for your understanding.
+Thank you for your understanding.
 We hope we can still work closely together after this has been resolved.

-Thank You For Your Attention
+2. Thank You for Your Attention

 We can use “attention” in place of “understanding” to show that someone has given us their time, and we’re grateful that they’ve spent a moment working closely with us.

-- Oh, thank you for your attention.
+Oh, thank you for your attention.
 I wasn’t aware that anything was wrong, and I’ll be able to sort a meeting out to fix it now.

-- Thanks for your attention as always, Daniel.
-We knew that you’d be the most understanding candidate to go with here.
+Thanks for your attention as always, Daniel.
+We knew that you’d be the most understanding candidate to go with here!

-Thank You For Your Consideration
+3. Thank You for Your Consideration

 This works well when sharing bad news, but it also works when someone has “considered” us as an option.

 As an example, if someone has applied for a job at your company, you might use “thank you for your consideration” once you’ve concluded the interview (whether you liked them or not).

-- Thank you for your consideration at this time.
+Thank you for your consideration at this time.
 We didn’t think it would go over this easily, but we knew we could count on you.

-- Thank you for your consideration.
+Thank you for your consideration.
 We’ll be in touch when we have some information that might be relevant to you.

-- Thank you for your consideration.
+Thank you for your consideration.
 I’ll make sure to let you know when I’ve got more information.

-We Appreciate Your Continued Support
+4. We Appreciate Your Continued Support

 “We appreciate your continued support” is great because it uses the collective “we” to show you’re talking as part of a company.

-- We appreciate your continued support with these matters.
+We appreciate your continued support with these matters.
 We also would like to share some new ideas with you.

-- We appreciate your continued support, and we want you to know that our door is always open.
+We appreciate your continued support, and we want you to know that our door is always open.

 With all that said, we appreciate your continued support.
 We can always rely on you to understand our methods.

-We Appreciate Your Understanding At This Time
+5. We Appreciate Your Understanding at This Time

 “At this time” also leaves it open-ended.
 It might show that things are destined to get better.
 We might just have to get through a rough patch first.